HAWK-Digital-Environments/hawk-keycloak-auth-server/README.md

 If you want to do management operations (like updating the profile structure or managing resource permissions), you need to assign the corresponding roles to your client: `hawk-manage-profile-structure`, `hawk-manage-profile-data`, `hawk-manage-resource-permissions`.

+As a last step, open your "Realm settings" you want to use the client with go to "Events" and add the "hawk-cache-buster" event listener.

 ## What's in the box?